TritonDataCenter/sdc-ufds/docs/operator-guide.md

     Authcache instances will automatically be up to date after the instance is rebooted in the previous step.

 2. Update madtom and marlin-dashboard.
-This only applies to MantaV1.
+MantaV2 installations will not have marlin-dashboard.

     ```sh
     mdash=$(sdc-sapi /services?name=marlin-dashboard\&include_master=true | json -Ha uuid)